To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Budget-friendly | Signal range capped at 330 yards |

-Beep, vibrate and static stimulation levels 1-100 | Not recommended for dogs under 15 pounds |
+Beep, vibrate, and static stimulation levels 1-100 | Not recommended for dogs under 15 pounds |

-Rechargeable batteries | Collar neck size is limited for giant dogs (up to 25″) |
+Contact points have soft silicone covers | Collar neck size is limited for giant dogs (up to 25″) |

-1-year warranty | Several consumer complaints about collar no longer recharging after a few months of use |
+Rechargeable batteries | Several consumers complain the collar no longer recharges after a few months of use |

 Price